bradbell/xrst/sphinx/test_out/run_xrst.rst

 preamble.rst
 ============
 The file *sphinx_dir* ``/preamble.rst`` can be create by the user.
-If it exists, it is included at the beginning of every section.
+If it exists, it is included at the beginning of every page.
 It should only define things, it should not generate any output.
 For example, :ref:`@preamble.rst`.
-The Latex macros in this file can be used by any section.
+The Latex macros in this file can be used by any page.
 There must be one macro definition per line and each such line must match the following python regular expression: